romax11425/rsschool-devops-course-tasks/README.md

-# Task 6: Application Deployment via Jenkins Pipeline
+# Task 6: CI/CD Pipeline with Jenkins for Flask Application

 ## Overview
 This project demonstrates a complete CI/CD pipeline using Jenkins to deploy a Flask application to a Kubernetes cluster (minikube).
 The pipeline includes build, test, security scanning, Docker image creation, and deployment stages.